This Sugar Free Sponge Cake is a classic dessert that most anyone can agree on.

 More helpful tips for you.

 - All purpose flour can be used in this cake recipe.
 However, using a cake flour (a finer and lower protein flour) will yield a more fluffy sponge cake.
-I have yet to find a keto version of cake flour but, it could happen (?).

 - Because of the texture of this cake, it is easiest to use a serrated knife to cut it with.
 Doing so will help keep the cake intact while minimizing broken off pieces.